Section 926.05 | Application for handler's license.

 (E) An application for renewal of a handler's license shall be filed with the director not later than thirty days before the current license expires.
 An applicant who fails to file a renewal application in time shall pay a late fee of one dollar for each day the application is late or fifteen dollars, whichever is greater.
 A renewal license shall not be issued until a late fee that is due has been paid.

-(F) The director, with the approval of the commodity advisory commission, may, except as provided in division (G) of this section, revoke or refuse to issue or renew a handler's license if any of the following occurred within five years before the application for the license or renewal was filed:
+(F) The director, with the approval of the commodity advisory commission, may revoke or refuse to issue or renew a handler's license if any of the following occurred within five years before the application for the license or renewal was filed: